Duke in Russia

 Apply NowElectives in Public Policy or Neuroscience Taught in English

-The Department of Slavic and Eurasian Studies and the Global Education Office for Undergraduates of Duke University offer two programs based at the St. Petersburg University in St. Petersburg, Russia.
+The Department of Slavic and Eurasian Studies and the Global Education Office for Undergraduates of Duke University has temporarily relocated the summer Russia program to Nice, France.
 The program is directed by Professor Edna Andrews of the Department of Slavic and Eurasian Studies of Duke University.

 Program Fast Facts